whscienceteacher/whscienceteacher.github.io/earthspace.md

 [Orbit Sweep](/kepler2/) - **Earth&Space** - Eliptical orbit showing a line sweeping out an area.
 Students can use a ruler to measure triangles to check that the area per time is constant.

 [Planet Energy](/planetenergy/) - **Earth&Space** - Shows the Earth and Mercury change temperature over time.
 Mercury is hotter during the day but colder at night.
 I used this phenomenon to start a unit about climate change.
-Also available as a version that shows photons entering and leaving the planet: [Planet Energy With Light](/plantenergywithlight/)
+Also available as a version that shows photons entering and leaving the planet: [Planet Energy With Light](/plantenergywithlight/).
+Versions in °C: [Without Light](/planetenergyc/) and [with Light](/planetenergywithlightc/)

 [Storms](/storms/) - **Physics/Earth&Space** - Students change the temperature of the atmosphere and see the effect on clouds and wind.
 A very simplified version of a weather simulation.
 I used this as a summative assessment where students practiced finding patterns and then constructing explanations of why climate change causes more violent storms using ideas about kinetic and potential energy. [in °C.](/stormsc/)